 Who offers more research tools, Plus500 or Libertex (Forex Club)?

-In terms of research and research tools Plus500 gives traders the following tools: Daily Market Commentary and Stock Charts.
-In comparison Libertex (Forex Club) has the tools listed here: Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading., neither have Autochartist and Trading Central (Recognia)
+In terms of research and research tools Plus500 gives traders the following tools: Daily Market Commentary, Stock Charts and Trading Central (Recognia).
+In comparison Libertex (Forex Club) has the tools listed here: Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading..
+Neither have Autochartist

 Overall winner: Plus500

 Popular Forex Reviews

 We review each broker’s overall global offering – a “Yes” checkmark in our Compare Tool does not guarantee the availability of any specific features in your country of residence.
 To verify the availability of any features within your country of residence, please contact the broker directly.